neuralmagic/deepsparse/src/deepsparse/loggers/PROPOSAL.md

 The general rule, that every component of an identifier, whether it is the pipeline name or main identifier, regardless of the the complexity of the identifier is always connected by "/".

-Note: some of the system metrics may have values computed externally but logged internally by the pipeline.
+Note: some system metrics may have values computed externally but logged internally by the pipeline.
 ```python
 value = external_function()
 identifier = "some_value"